 The Associate Degree Nursing Department adheres to the withdrawal policy of the college in the ACC College Schedule and Catalog.
 Withdrawals may affect financial aid, veteran's benefits, athletic eligibility and even insurance benefits.
 Students are encouraged to discuss the withdrawal decision with the course instructor and the academic and financial aid advisors.
 Students are not automatically withdrawn for nonattendance.
 WebACCess does not process course withdrawals once registration has ended.
-Withdrawal options: 1) In person at the Admission's Office 2) By written request mailed to the Admissions Office 3110 Mustang Road, Alvin, TX 77511 3) By email Withdrawal@alvincollege.edu Email withdrawals will only be accepted if sent from the official email address on file with the college.
-Include the course rubric (ENGL), number (1301), and section (01), your student ID number, and date of birth.
-The student must take the form to the Financial Aid and Registrar's Office by the published deadline.
-Failure to withdraw in writing will result in a failing grade.
+Students must complete the withdrawal request form located on THE POD under Records and Registration, Withdrawing from Classes.
+This form must be completed by the withdrawal deadline.
+Failure to withdraw will result in a failing grade.
+See the "Withdrawing from Classes area" on the POD for more information: https://portal.alvincollege.edu/recordsandregistration/withdrawingfromclasses/Pages/default.aspx